If readers don’t care who writes the books, Amazon will fill the store with its own.

 In other words: authors, not content producers.

-Amazon creating AI books actually makes real authors more valuable—not less.
+If you think about it, Amazon creating AI books actually makes real authors more valuable—not less.
 But only if they’ve already built something recognizable.

-Algorithms can’t fully answer that.
+Algorithms can’t answer that.
 Brands can.

 The bottom line is simple.

-Amazon doesn’t need to kick indies off the platform.
+Amazon doesn’t need to kick authors off the platform.
 They just need to add another competitor, control pricing, control discovery, and control speed.
+The market will handle the rest.

+You see, the future isn’t “AI replaces authors.”
 It’s Amazon becoming an author—and everyone else having to decide whether they’re a brand or just inventory.
 And don’t think NY publishing won’t follow.

 Most writers are still arguing about whether AI is good or bad, or pretending this won’t happen at all.
+They're stuck at the starting gate and can't get past it.

 How do I make myself irreplaceable?